 DairyLand Farm World is an all weather attraction providing family entertainment for all ages rain or shine.
 There are a wide range of facilities including Animal Ark, Pat a Pet, Bottle feeding and Pony rides - Make some wonderful new friends!
 Stroke, feed cuddle and ride, a great hands on experience.
 The overall philosophy is to encourage visitors to the farm and promote a better understanding between town and country.

 Falmouth Sea Shanty Festival is one of the largest free nautical music and song festivals in Europe!
-The town will be filled with music, singing and infused with a great community spirit.
-This year we have 62 groups from all over the UK as well as from Brittany, Holland and Ireland who will each perform their unique take on sea songs and shanties in multiple venues throughout the town.
-From cosy pubs to professionally engineered main stages.
+Over 65 groups from all over the UK as well as from Brittany, Holland, Spain, Canada and Ireland perform their unique take on sea songs and shanties at over 20 very different venues throughout the town.
+From cosy pubs to professionally engineered main stages, street corners to parish churches we have them all!

 Dating back to a local sailing regatta held in 1837, Falmouth Week has grown into the largest sailing regatta in the south west with more than 200 yachts racing over eight days.
 There is also a lively programme of shoreside events taking place from the Moor to Events Square including the carnival, fireworks, air displays, daytime and evening entertainment bands/acts, children's activities and much more.